 Pet supplies are a leading industry category in the United States, with sales of approximately 4.54 billion U.S. dollars and positive sales growth of 2.7%.

 Its share of revenue also spread due to the “pet parenting” trend, in which pet owners treated their pets as family members and started supplying them with complementary products.
-This segment accounts for an estimated 40.6% of total industry revenue in 2019.
+This segment accounted for an estimated 40.6% of total industry revenue in 2019.

 Of those buying pet products, approximately 17% reported buying pet products online in 2017, up from approximately 13% in the previous year.